 - Audience demographics

+Technical writers specialize in taking complex information and refining it into clearer, simpler terms.
 People read manuals and standard operating procedures (SOPs) to learn how to do what they need to get done.
-The easier it is for your audience to read the document, the more likely it is that they’ll get the desired result.
+The more clear and concise the document is, the more likely the reader will understand the information presented.
 Whenever possible, use short words and simple sentence structure.
-Take a look at the contrasting styles:

-Write for speed readers and skimmers
+Write for Speed Readers and Skimmers

 For example, if you’re writing a manual on assembling a model rocket for hobbyists, you’ll need diagrams that allow the user to identify the various components, with arrows pointing to where those components should be placed.